HMarcusWH/neural-robot-dynamics/README.md

 ```

 ## Train RL Policies in a NeRD-Integrated Simulator
 We use [rl-games](https://github.com/Denys88/rl_games) to train RL policies within a NeRD-integrated simulator.
-Thanks to the seamless design of the NeRD integrator within Warp simulator, we can turn on the using of NeRD dynamics models by simply call the [`set_env_mode`](envs/neural_environment.py#L314) function in `NeuralEnvironment` class to switch between using the NeRD dynamics and using the analytical dynamics.
+Thanks to the seamless design of the NeRD integrator within Warp simulator, we can turn on the using of NeRD dynamics models by simply call the [`set_env_mode`](envs/neural_environment.py#L314) function in `NeuralEnvironment` class to switch between using the NeRD dynamics and using the ground-truth (alias `analytic`) dynamics.
 Below shows an example to train the RL policy for the *ANYmal* forward walking task.
 ```
 cd eval/eval_rl
 python run_rl.py --rl-cfg ./cfg/Anymal/anymal_forward.yaml --env-mode neural --nerd-model-path ../../pretrained_models/NeRD_models/Anymal/model/nn/model.pt